-Linda Givetash is a Canadian-South African journalist based in Vancouver.
-She graduated from UBC School of Journalism in 2015 and now works as a part-time reporter-editor for The Canadian Press as well as freelancing.
+Linda Givetash is a Canadian-South African journalist based in London.
+She graduated from UBC School of Journalism in 2015 and now works as a reporter for NBC News and freelances.

 Her work has been published in The Globe and Mail, Quartz and The New York Times.

 How has UBC Journalism School helped you in your career since graduating?

 Since graduating, the bulk of freelance gigs and jobs I’ve landed had a UBC connection.
 The school’s professors and instructors have provided me with recommendation letters or supported me as a reference.
 They’ve helped with networking by introducing me to editors at various publications.

 Among alumni, I’ve received and shared tips about finding jobs.
 I regularly turn to my peers for bouncing ideas.
 It’s a close community that I’m grateful to be a part of.

 Are there any projects during your time at j-school that you’re particularly proud of?

 There were two major projects I worked on while at UBC that I’m incredibly proud of.
 The first was a multimedia story I worked on with the International Reporting Program.
 The topic in our year was global mental health, and the team I was on went to Benin and Togo in West Africa to report on human rights abuses inflicted upon people with mental illness.
 We uncovered horrific practices to “cure” people with mental health issues, who were believed to be possessed by spirits.